 2. A 500-word (maximum) summary of the research you will be presenting in .pdf or .doc format.

 The research summary should provide an overview of the research and offer information that enhances your poster.
 This may include more detailed explanations of related literature and how the research question was formed, any secondary analyses and results, or information the presenter might convey in conversations with an audience at their poster presentation

 Note: Any submission that exceeds 500 words will be disqualified automatically.
 In-text citations will count towards the word limit, but a reference list will not.

 There will be three rounds of judging.
 Links to rubrics are posted below for each round.

 Round 1: In the first round of judging, submissions are evaluated on criteria that are deemed critical for the successful composition and presentation of an academic poster (e.g., successful use of graphs and figures, clearly organized layout).
 All submissions will receive Round 1 feedback.
 Posters that score above the 50th percentile in Round 1 will move onto the second round of judging.

-Round 3: In the third round of judging, the 40 final posters (exhibited at SPSP in the Student Poster Award Hall) will be evaluated by “secret judges”.
+Round 3: In the third round of judging, the 10 final undergraduate student posters (exhibited at SPSP in the Student Poster Award Hall) will be evaluated by “secret judges” (typically faculty members).
 In addition to the criteria mentioned above, scores in this round will be determined on the basis of how well authors present their posters in person (e.g., their ability to answer questions, guide viewers through the poster, and communicate the important elements of the research presented).

-For more information about what to include within your poster and research summary, or for more details about the judging criteria, please reference the public judging rubrics for Round 1, Round 2, and Round 3.
+For more information about what to include within each section of your poster and research summary, or for more details about the judging criteria, please reference the public judging rubrics for Round 1, Round 2, and Round 3.